'Post Covid world looks promising for India's food processing industry'

-New Delhi, April 29 (IANS) The post Covid-19 world looks promising for India's food processing industry as it recalibrates itself to capitalize on increased opportunities in the industry and ears up to capture new markets, a KPMG report on Indian food processing industry said on Thursday.
+New Delhi: The post Covid-19 world looks promising for India's food processing industry as it recalibrates itself to capitalize on increased opportunities in the industry and ears up to capture new markets, a KPMG report on Indian food processing industry said on Thursday.

 According to the report, the optimism for the industry emanates from projection of exponential growth in demand for processed food in rural areas and countries Tier 2/3 cities.
 Moreover, a lot of untapped potential remains to enhance India's export to the top 10 food importing countries of the world where the country at present has a limited presence.